Grevillea evanescens: Taxonomy

 Grevillea evanescens was first formally described in 1994 by Peter M. Olde and Neil R. Marriott in The Grevillea Book from specimens collected by Olde near Gingin in 1991.
 The specific epithet (evanescens) means "disappearing", referring to the hairs on the lower leaf surface.

 Distribution and habitat

 This grevillea grows in sandy soil in Banksia woodland near Gingin, in the Swan Coastal Plain biogeographic region of south-western Western Australia.

 Conservation status

-Grevillea evanescens is listed as "Priority One" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is known from only one or a few locations which are potentially at risk.
+Grevillea evanescens is listed as Endangered on the IUCN Red List of Threatened Species and as "Priority One" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is known from only one or a few locations which are potentially at risk.

+The species has a severely fragmented range due to habitat clearance for agriculture, housing and road development.
+It an estimated extent of occurrence of 654km².
+Both its population and the quality of its habitat are in decline.
+As it is mainly found along road verges, it is threatened by weed invasion and verge clearance.
+It is unknown if this species is susceptible to die-back disease caused by the plant pathogen Phytophtora.